MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 To create custom experiences on Viva Connections dashboard and Viva Connections Mobile App, developers must use the SPFx to create custom ACEs.
 To learn more about creating ACEs, see the following tutorial: [Build your first SharePoint Adaptive Card Extension](/sharepoint/dev/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension).
 Learn more about [Viva Connections extensibility.](/sharepoint/dev/spfx/viva/overview-viva-connections)

-### Add a 3rd party card
+### Add a third party card

 There are three ways to get third-party apps and solutions integrated with the Viva Connections dashboard.
-Below is an example of a third-party card.
+The following is an example of a third-party card.

 ![Example of a third-party card.](../media/connections/third-party-card-example.png)